WarpcoreLabs/eps/README.md

-A basic setup creates an `eps conduit` from a function that takes a `RxHttpServer` and applies a series of `root middleware` to the `requests` observable returning final composition.
+A basic setup creates an `eps conduit` from a function that takes a `RxHttpServer` and applies a series of `root middleware` to the `requests` observable returning the final composition.
 A conduit will internally and automatically spin off and manage 1 worker node per CPU core.
 If a worker dies for whatever reason the master process will spawn a new one.